Inlustra/the-photo-gallery/README.md

   - If you have thousands of photos, blurs can be expensive and not really necessary if you have a fast connection to the server
 - Directory support *(beta)*
   - You can now nest your photos in directories
-  - Just navigate to `/mydir` and the server will statically generate the page upon first load
+  - Just navigate to `/mydir` and the server will statically generate the photos within `/photos/mydir`
   - It's worth noting that the changing of images and having them dynamically update is not currently built-in